Fischer Legal Group

 A qui tam case begins with a complaint filed by the whistleblower in a U.S. District Court.
 The whistleblower is asking the federal government to intervene, and prosecutors must evaluate the evidence to make this decision.

-Copies are also filed with the local United States attorney and the U.S. Attorney General.
+Copies are shared with the local United States attorney and the U.S. Attorney General.
 Defendants named in the complaint are not informed about it, nor is information made available to the public.
 The majority of jurisdictions only allow these cases to be brought by lawyers acting on their clients’ behalf.
 The cases cannot be brought by individuals without representation.

 Our work as your representatives is intensive during this period.
 At Fischer Legal Group, we know the federal FCA process and are familiar with its many requirements.
 We will ensure that you have the standing to file the complaint.
 To prevent confusion and “piling on,” the government only allows the first whistleblower to file a complaint in a given case to share in the damages.
+For a detailed breakdown of each stage – from the initial sealed filing through the government’s review period and beyond – see our overview of how the qui tam process works.

 What Is The Scope Of The Rewards You May Receive?

-Defendants convicted of FCA violations must pay back three times the amount of losses by the government due to the fraud.
+Defendants convicted of FCA violations generally pay back three times the amount of losses by the government due to the fraud.
 In addition, the courts may levy civil penalties between $14,308 and $28,619 per fraudulent claim.

 Violations of the FCA can result in other negative consequences, including disqualification from future federal and state government contracts.